lemmoi/cse490g1final/source/data_prep.rst

 Recombining Split Files
 -----------------------

-Finally, the individual CSV files were rejoined back together INSERT LINK as a csv file for each of the training, development, and test sets.
+Finally, the individual CSV files were `rejoined back together <https://github.com/lemmoi/cse490g1final/blob/main/data_prep/recombine.py>`_ as a csv file for each of the training, development, and test sets.
 All files are available at INSERT LINK